hgrf/el-poisson-billy/README.md

 can even connect to Ableton via a virtual MIDI interface, so that the fish's movements can be programmed as a MIDI track.

+## Features

+- ESP32 configured as bluetooth audio sink with additional serial port profile (SPP) for control.
+- Teensy Audio Shield Rev D for high-quality audio output.
+- H-bridge L293D for efficient motor control.
+- Python GUI for easy interaction with the device.

 ## Hardware

 ### Components